 After all these years, doing the rain dance has been burned into my psyche, so when unforeseen circumstances extended my stay on the home planet, I began to regret having ignored the basic code of free-lance life: hope for the best, but always assume the worst.
 Six solid months of more-or-less steady work dulled my instincts and left me complacent – which is why I found myself dialing and re-dialing the EDD’s number last Monday morning in a vain attempt to file a claim.
 No luck.
-Every attempt led to me wading through the same endlessly robotic voicemail wasteland only to have the metallic voice drone “Please call back later, then hang up on me.
+Every attempt left me wading through the same robotic voicemail prompts only to have a metallic voice drone “Please call back later" -- at which point it hung up on me.

-That sort of thing can push a guy a long way down the road to Ryder Trucks, if you know what I mean, so rather than add fuel to the growing fire within, I gave up and spent the next 45 minutes filling out the vastly more complicated and intrusive on-line claim form.
-At this point, I can only hope my claim doesn’t languish on the bottom of the slush pile beneath so many others lost the cyber-void of a paralyzed state bureaucracy drifting helplessly towards the abyss.
+That's the sort of bureaucratic runaround that can push a guy down the road towards Ryder Trucks, if you know what I mean... so rather than add fuel to the growing fire within, I surrendered to reality and spent the next hour filling out the vastly more intrusive and complicated on-line claim form.
+At this point, I can only hope my claim doesn’t languish on the bottom of some digital slush pile beneath so many others lost the cyber-void of a paralyzed bureaucracy drifting helplessly towards the abyss.

-What I’d forgotten back on the home planet was that when you want it to rain, you have to do the rain dance.
+What I’d forgotten back on the Home Planet was that when you want it to rain, you have to do a rain dance.
 Call it a ritual, call it superstition – call it what you will -- but filing for unemployment is the first thing to do when you want work to materialize from the ether.
 It’s as if there really is some fickle-but-attentive God of Hollywood that knows all, sees all, and is determined to make every one of us humble mortals toe the line -- or else.
-The EDD won’t actually get you a job, but sometimes it seems that only after enduring the hassle of battling the bureaucracy to file a claim – yet another example of the endless dues-paying in modern life that seems to exact payments right on up until the day you die – will the God of Hollywood allow your phone to ring.
+The EDD won’t actually get you a job, but sometimes it seems that only after enduring the hassle of battling the bureaucracy to file a claim – yet another example of the endless dues-paying modern life demands right up until the day you die – will the God of Hollywood allow your phone to ring.

 One way or another, you‘ve got to do the rain dance.

 But does this actually work, you wonder?
 Not according the wisdom of post hoc ergo propter hoc, the ancient Latin phrase positing that a causal relationship does not necessarily exist between one act and circumstances that follow.
 Although it’s hard to argue with such wisdom, I filed my EDD claim on Monday, and late Thursday afternoon the phone rang with a job for Friday.
-Yeah, it was just a one-day job on a cable episodic show, but one thing has a way of leading to another in this silly business.
+Yeah, it was just a one-day gig on a cable episodic show, but it broke the dry spell.
+Besides, one thing has a way of leading to another in this silly business.

 Did filing my claim finally appease the angry God of Hollywood?
 Who knows -- and who cares, because I choose to follow the ancient advice “go with what works” – and the rain dance works for me.

-* Before those of you living in Arizona, Texas, or anywhere else in the US write to tell me what a complete wuss I am -- and how much hotter it is in your particular corner of the world – save your breath.
+* Before those of you living in Arizona, Texas, New York, or anywhere else in the US write to tell me what a complete wuss I am -- and how much hotter it is in your particular corner of the world – save your breath.
 Seriously, I get it.
-I too have endured the Florida summer, worked under the brutal Texas sun during July, and suffered in the cotton fields of North Carolina during August and September (shooting a movie, not picking cotton.)
-I’ve learned first-hand just how miserable the extreme heat and humidity beyond the borders of California can be.
+I too have endured the summer heat of Florida, worked under the brutal Texas sun during July, and suffered in the cotton fields of North Carolina during August and September (shooting a movie, not picking cotton.)
+I’ve learned first-hand just how miserable the routinely extreme heat and humidity of other states really is.

-Yes, it’s much hotter and more miserable elsewhere, but life is graded on the curve with that arc based on local conditions to which we all grown accustomed.
-It’s all relative – if you were to beam an Eskimo from the North Pole to a WalMart parking lot in Phoenix at noon in mid- August, the poor bastard might well assume he’d died and gone to Hell.
-As brutal as the heat can be in Death Valley (I’ve worked there too – the hottest place in North America), it’s still not as bad as the heat our military people endure every day in the Baghdad summer.
-So unless you’re over there carrying an eighty pound pack and God only knows how much in weapons, ammunition, and body armor, give your keyboard -- and me -- a break, okay?
+Yes, it’s hotter and more miserable elsewhere, but life is graded on the arc of a curve based on local conditions to which we as individuals have grown accustomed.
+It’s all relative – if you were to beam an Eskimo from the North Pole to a parking lot in Phoenix at noon in mid- August, the poor bastard might well assume he’d been sent to Hell.
+As brutal as the heat can be in Death Valley (I’ve suffered there too – the hottest place in North America), it’s still not as bad as the heat our military people endure every day in the Middle East summers.
+So unless you’re over there carrying a hundred pound pack and God only knows how much in weapons, ammunition, and body armor, give your keyboard -- and me -- a break, okay?